mosguinz/CSC215ExtraCredit_OOP/README.md

 ### Option 1: Download as ZIP folder

-To download the code, click on "Code" button above and click "Download ZIP."
+To download the code, click on <kbd>Code</kbd> button above and click <kbd>Download ZIP</kbd>.
 Extract the folder and copy the contents of the src folder to your IDE.

 ### Option 2: Using Git